 "Lonesome Road Blues," played by Paul and John for a fundraiser at public radio station WAMU and bluegrasscountry.org.

 I've been buddies with Whitt Mead for many years, but in the last few years our musical partnership has really taken off.
 We've been traveling – from Alaska to Florida and place in between – and collaborating on workshops and concerts.
 Want us to play a gig in your neighborhood?
 Give us a shout!
-We love that old Kentucky repertoire, and we're especially fond of tunes from the Midwest and from Mississippi.
-Especially those pesky flatted keys!
+We love that old Kentucky repertoire, and we're really fond of tunes from the Midwest and from Mississippi.
+Especially in those pesky flatted keys!

 Whitt and John admire their latest wax cylinder recording!
 (Thanks to Martha Burns for the photo.)